 It may take several weeks for bromocriptine to work.
 Do not stop taking this medicine or reduce the amount you are taking without first checking with your doctor.
 Your doctor may want you to gradually reduce the amount you are using before stopping completely.
 This will decrease your chance of having withdrawal symptoms including anxiety, depression, difficulty in breathing, fast heartbeat, high fever, high or low blood pressure, lack of feeling or emotion, loss of bladder control, seizures, severe muscle stiffness, sweating, trouble sleeping, unusually pale skin, or unusual tiredness or weakness.

 Drinking alcohol while you are taking bromocriptine may cause you to have a certain reaction.
 Avoid alcoholic beverages until you have discussed this with your doctor.
 Some of the symptoms you may have if you drink any alcohol while you are taking this medicine are blurred vision, chest pain, confusion, fast or pounding heartbeat, flushing or redness of the face, nausea, severe weakness, sweating, throbbing headache, or vomiting.

-Some people who have used Parlodel® had unusual changes in their behavior.
-Talk with your doctor if you start having problems with gambling or increased sex drive while using this medicine.
+Some people who have used this medicine had unusual changes in their behavior.
+Talk with your doctor right away if you start having unusual urges, such as gambling, compulsive shopping, or increased sex drive while using this medicine.

-It is important that your doctor check your skin for melanoma (tumor) regularly if you have Parkinson's disease.
+It is important that your doctor check you for melanoma (skin cancer) regularly if you have Parkinson's disease.